What is the capital gains tax in the US? Basically, it’s the income tax you pay on the profits from capital assets.

 Anything above these limits and you fall into the 20% tax bracket, which is the highest capital gains tax bracket.

 Do keep in mind that your state may charge its own capital gains tax.
 There’s also the 3.8% net investment income tax, but this is reserved for taxpayers on higher incomes.

-Take note that if you owned the property for less than a year, you’ll pay short-term gain rates, which means your profits are taxed at standard income tax rates, so it’ll be taxed just like your salary.
+Take note that if you owned the property for less than a year, you’d pay short-term gain rates, which means your profits are taxed at standard income tax rates, so it’ll be taxed just like your salary.

-That’s why it’s so profitable to hold assets so they qualify as long-term capital gains.
+That’s why it’s so profitable to hold assets, so they qualify as long-term capital gains.